thindil/nish/README.md

   relative to the current directory
-* Coloring the user entered command on green when it is valid or red when it is invalid, separated colors for environment variables and commands' arguments which contains quotes or double quotes
+* Coloring the user entered command on green when it is valid or red when it is invalid, separated colors for environment variables and commands' arguments which contains quotes or double quotes.
+Can be enabled or disabled in the shell's options.
 * Setting the terminal title, can be enabled or disabled in the shell's options.

 ### How to install